social-protocols/dri-in-polis/docs/validity-test/README.md

 ![Figure 2.
 Actual vs. resampled Valsamoggia (DRI 0.31 → -0.16)](./resampled-vs-standard-pre-post-17.0.png)

+## 8. Conclusions

+Although genuine internal consistency can also contribute to a high DRI, DRI cannot on its own distinguish between internal consistency and corresponding overall agreement.

-## 8. Conclusions & Further Research
+## 9. Further Research

 1. **Permutation tests for statistical significance.**
     - For each of the 19 cases in Niemeyer et al. (2024), shuffle profiles 1,000–10,000 times to build a null distribution of DRI and the **DRI delta** (post – pre).